Neora Valley National Park

-Nature has bestowed Neora Valley with a broad medley of butterflies, which provide a grand feast to the eyes with their ingrained splendour.
+Nature has bestowed Neora Valley with a broad medley of butterflies, which provide a grand feast to the eyes with their ingrained splendor.
 Kaiser-I-Hind and Krishna Peacock are amongst the most attractive butterflies found here.
-The self-sufficient eco-system of Neora Valley harbours a rich plethora of insects.
-A mammoth diversity of Spiders, Bugs, Beetles, Ants and Bees parts a very important and complex eco-system of Neora Valley.
+The self-sufficient eco-system of Neora Valley harbors a rich plethora of insects.
+A mammoth diversity of Spiders, Bugs, Beetles, Ants, and Bees parts a very important and complex eco-system of Neora Valley.

 The park can be entered from Lava, 30kms from Kalimpong and also from Samsing, 80kms from Siliguri.
 A six days trek through the forests comprising Samsing - Bhote Ghar - Thusum - Rechela - Alubari - Lava is an unforgettable thrilling experience.